GlenKPeterson/Cymling/DATA_EXCHANGE_FORMAT.md

 Person(1 “Marge” 16.24 37)
 Person(2 “Fred” 17.89) // gets the default age=0.
 // We can skip the age parameter (taking the default of zero) and specify a subsequent parameter by name.
-// Notice how this references previously defined People by ID.
+// Notice how this references previously defined People by _id.
 // Forward references will probably be allowed, but maybe not in phase one.
 Person(3 “Auntie Em” 3.14, children=[Person(1) Person(2)])
 ```
 Type/Class names can be fully specified for readability, or aliased for brevity.
-Variables can be declared to use instead of the id-based scheme:

 # License